Writing systems:

 The Romans used just 23 letters to write Latin:

-There were no lower case letters, and K, Y and Z used only for writing words of Greek origin.
+There were no lower case letters at first, and K, Y and Z used only for writing words of Greek origin.
 The letters J, U and W were added to the alphabet at a later stage to write languages other than Latin.
 J is a variant of I, U is a variant of V, and W was introduced as a 'double-v' to make a distinction between the sounds we know as 'v' and 'w' which was unnecessary in Latin.

 The modern Latin alphabet consists of 52 letters, including both upper and lower case, plus 10 numerals, punctuation marks and a variety of other symbols such as &, % and @.
 Many languages add a variety of accents to the basic letters, and a few also use extra letters and ligatures.